Alikosemen/Design-Pattern-MVC-in-Python/README.md

 ## Getting Started

-To get started with these projects, clone the repository and navigate to each project folder:
+To get started with the project, clone the repository and navigate to project folder:

 ```bash
 git clone https://github.com/your-username/your-repo-name.git